About Richmond Choral Society

 RCS has performed under the direction of Marina Alexander since 1995.
 Past directors have included David Randolph, Alice Parker, John Daly Goodwin, Peter Tiboris, Patrick Gardener, and Penna Rose.
 In addition, Ms. Parker was commissioned to compose a special work for our 50th anniversary in 2001, entitled "We Are the Music Makers".

-Look for us and other organizations listed with the Vocal Area network at http://www.van.org.
+Look for us on the Vocal Area network at http://www.van.org.